rkalis/truffle-assertions/README.md

-⚠️ Truffle has been sunset, so truffle-assertions will also be sunset.
+⚠️ Truffle (and truffle-assertions) has been sunset.
 It is recommended to move over to Hardhat or Foundry ⚠️

 # truffle-assertions